ronissim/PaintMyCalendar/readme.md

 - Go to [https://script.google.com/](https://script.google.com/) and create a new script.

 2. **Copy and Paste the Script:**
-- Copy the contents of `main.gs` 'colorlib.gs' and paste it into the script editor (in separate files).
+- Copy the contents of `main.gs` & `colorLib.gs` and paste it into the script editor (in separate files).

 3. **Save the Script:**
 - Save the script by clicking on the floppy disk icon or `File` > `Save`.

 4. **Run the Script:**
-- To run the script, click on the play button (▶️) in the toolbar - run the function colorize() in file 'main.gs'.
-Make sure that you copied the content of 'colorlib.gs' into a seperate file in the same project.
+- To run the script, click on the play button (▶️) in the toolbar - run the function colorize() in file `main.gs`.
+Make sure that you copied the content of `colorLib.gs` into a seperate file in the same project.

 5. **Authorize the Script:**
 - If prompted, authorize the script to access your Google Calendar.